SINGLE JOB MODEL > ONE-SIZE-FITS-ALL MODEL > MULTIPLE JOBS MODELS

 When using this approach, it is less important to identify responsibilities and tasks.
 Since the model will cover a broad range of jobs, the only responsibilities that are important are ones that apply to all of the jobs.
 Since the competency model will usually reflect the organization’s mission, values and strategic direction, it is important to talk to senior HR leaders and senior line leaders if possible, to ensure that the mission, values and strategic direction are understood and carefully considered.
 For the competency model to have credibility, it is highly desirable to conduct interviews with several superior performers.
 These interviews should focus on obtaining specific behavioral accounts of what these persons did during key job situations such as accomplishments or performance of important and challenging tasks.

 Taught in Building Competency Models workshop.
-Next workshop to be conducted on October 4-6 in Washington, DC.
+Next workshop to be conducted on October 22-24, 2018 in Fort Lauderdale, Florida USA.